 The crisis ascended to a new level when South Carolina threatened to secede from the Union if federal authority attempted to force the collection of tariffs for the law the state had nullified.

 In the Nullification Crisis, the United States had its first true threat of dissolution.
 While prior events such as the publications of the Virginia and Kentucky Resolutions in 1798 and the Hartford Convention of 1814 had produced discussions around the potential of secession, this was the first threat actively carried out.

 President Andrew Jackson was an unlikely antagonist to nullification proponents.
-The ardent states’ rights supporter was expected to align with the view that states had ultimate power over the acceptance and enactment of federal law.
+Southerners expected the ardent states’ rights supporter to align with the view that states had ultimate power over the acceptance and enactment of federal law.

 Jackson instead aggressively denounced the action, believing that to nullify a federal law would inevitably lead to secession.
 To Jackson, any threat to the Union must be swiftly dealt with.
-His thoughts were summed up at an 1830 dinner speech where he toasted, “Our federal union, it must be preserved.”
+He summed up his thoughts at an 1830 dinner speech where he toasted, “Our federal union, it must be preserved.”

 Jackson made preparations for war and aimed to strum up patriotic support against South Carolina.
 He wrote, “Nullification… means insurrection and war, and the other states have a right to put it down…”3

 South Carolina too made preparations to defend itself from federal incursions.
 The crisis appeared to be at a tipping point, with a looming deadline of February 1, 1833 that the nullification of the tariffs was to take effect.

 While Andrew Jackson was preparing military action against South Carolina, he was also simultaneously working with members of Congress on a compromise tariff that would further reduce tariff levels in South Carolina’s favor.